Connect with others who understand.

 Psychotherapy

-Dialectical behavior therapy (DBT) is a specific type of CBT that helps people learn to accept aspects of their lives while also providing coping skills to help them regulate their emotions.
+Dialectical behavior therapy is a specific type of CBT that helps you manage intense emotions and develop healthier ways to cope with life’s challenges.
 Your therapist will work with you to determine which type of therapy is best to address your anxiety and bipolar 1 disorder.

 Medications